MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Proving Linear Mode Connectivity of Neural Networks via Optimal Transport. [[paper]](https://arxiv.org/abs/2310.19103)
+  - Damien Ferbach, Baptiste Goujaud, Gauthier Gidel, Aymeric Dieuleveut.
+  - Key Word: Linear Mode Connectivity; Optimal Transport.
+  - <details><summary>Digest</summary> This paper explores the energy landscape of high-dimensional non-convex optimization problems in deep neural networks.
+It theoretically explains the empirical observation that different solutions found in stochastic training are often connected by simple continuous paths, such as linear ones.
+The framework is based on convergence rates in Wasserstein distance, showing that wide two-layer neural networks trained with stochastic gradient descent are linearly connected with high probability.
+The paper also provides upper and lower bounds on the layer width for linear connectivity in deep neural networks.
+Empirical evidence supports the approach, linking the dimension of weight distribution support with Wasserstein convergence rates and linear mode connectivity.

 - Benign Oscillation of Stochastic Gradient Descent with Large Learning Rates. [[paper]](https://arxiv.org/abs/2310.17074)
   - Miao Lu, Beining Wu, Xiaodong Yang, Difan Zou.
   - Key Word: Stochastic Gradient Descent; Large Learning Rate; Feature Learning.